 The Strangest Man

-The first full biography of Paul Dirac, the greatest British physicist since Newton - and one of the strangest geniuses of the twentieth century, who may have suffered from autism.
+The Strangest Man is Graham Farmelo’s Costa Biography Award-winning biography of Paul Dirac, the greatest British physicist since Isaac Newton – and one of the strangest geniuses of the twentieth century.

-The Strangest Man is a moving human story, and a study of one of the most exciting times in scientific history.
+The Strangest Man is an extraordinary and moving human story, as well as a study of one of the most exciting times in scientific history.

 ‘A wonderful book . . .
 Moving, sometimes comic, sometimes infinitely sad, and goes to the roots of what we mean by truth in science.’
 Lord Waldegrave, Daily Telegraph

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.